 Early Origins of the Lishman family

-Another 114 words (8 lines of text) covering the years 1435, 1550 and 1644 are included under the topic Early Lishman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lishman research.
+Another 45 words (3 lines of text) covering the years 1435, 1550 and 1644 are included under the topic Early Lishman History in all our PDF Extended History products and printed products wherever possible.

 Lishman Spelling Variations

 Spelling variations of this family name include: Leechman, Leishman, Leeshman, Leischman, Leisman, Leachman, Leychman, Leighchman, Liechman, Leesman and many more.